DataLake-FYP-Project/DataLake-Backend/README.md

 ## Install the MinIO Server

-Download the MinIO executable from the following URL: [text](https://dl.min.io/server/minio/release/windows-amd64/minio.exe) Keep this in C Drive.
+Download the MinIO executable from the following URL: https://dl.min.io/server/minio/release/windows-amd64/minio.exe
+Keep this in C Drive.

 ## Launch the minio server

 In PowerShell or the Command Prompt, navigate to the location of the executable or add the path of the minio.exe file to the system $PATH.
 Run **.\minio.exe server C:\minio --console-address :9001**
-replace C:\minio with location of the executable
+Replace C:\minio with location of the executable

 ## Connect your Browser to the MinIO Server